frePPLe/frepple/doc/model-reference/location.rst

-description  string            Free format description. category     string            Free format category. subcategory  string            Free format subcategory. owner        location          | Locations are organized in a hierarchical tree.
+description  string            Free format description. category     string            Free format category. subcategory  string            Free format subcategory. available    calendar          Calendar defining the working hours for all operations,
+                               resources and buffers in the location. owner        location          | Locations are organized in a hierarchical tree.
                                | This field defines the parent location.
 members      list of location  | Locations are organized in a hierarchical tree.